 - They recently received bad news such as job cuts or death of someone affiliated with the group.

-- They’ve been subjected to one long program after another and are physically tired.
+- It’s been one long program after another and they’re physically tired.

 - They’ve had a big meal and drank alcohol.